Last Updated: January 5th, 2022

 Information that’s been de-identified.
 We may de-identify your Personal Information so that you are not identified as an individual, and provide that information to our service providers in order to improve our Services to you.
 For example, we may provide aggregate usage information to Google Analytics, who may use such information to analyze and review our Services internally.
 However, we never disclose aggregate usage or de-identified information to a partner (or allow a partner to collect such information) in a manner that would identify you as an individual person.

-In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Groove is potentially liable.
+In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US and Swiss-US Privacy Shield, Groove is potentially liable.